 The past couple weeks have been… weird.
 I started blogging again this Summer like I always do, with renewed energy, but also — this time seemed different.
 I have been intermittent writing over the years for a myriad of reasons, from keeping quiet while in certain jobs to not having an interesting life.

 The hardest thing in doing what you want is coming to terms with it.
 I’ve spent more than ten years doing that, maybe more, maybe since I was a little person?
 When I was young, my mother gave me a book to record my dreams.
 I never wrote down the visions that came to me at night, only what I fantasized about during the day.
-The themes don’t change over time.
-I’ve known for a long time what I wanted to do.

 It was five weeks ago when my boss and I were sitting in a coffee shop and I told him I wanted to transition out of my position.
 The words kind of slipped out.
 I was mentally exhausted and tired.
 While certainly there were parts of my job – and people too – that I enjoyed, there wasn’t a day that passed where I didn’t think, “This isn’t what I want to do.”

 Last Friday was my last day of work.